apache/spark/docs/mllib-data-types.md

 `toRowMatrix`, or to an `IndexedRowMatrix` with sparse rows by calling `toIndexedRowMatrix`.

 {% highlight python %}
-from pyspark.mllib.linalg import DistributedMatrices, MatrixEntry, CoordinateMatrix
+from pyspark.mllib.linalg import CoordinateMatrix, MatrixEntry

 # Create an RDD of coordinate entries.
 #   - This can be done explicitly with the MatrixEntry class: